September 2021: This chapter has been reviewed and updated throughout.

 Services should ensure that their staff receive regular, high quality supervision which enables them to reflect on their practice.
 Those who offer direct support to sexually exploited adults may also require further intensive training and specialist support.

-For social workers involved in adult safeguarding, it is suggested that the standards for employers of social workers in England and supervision framework for employers of social workers in England are in place, or local policy and procedure on supervision is followed.
+For social workers involved in adult safeguarding, it is suggested that the standards for employers of social workers in England including standard 5 which covers supervision for social workers are in place, or local policy and procedure on supervision is followed.
 All other professionals should follow their own profession’s supervision standards, and/or their agency’s supervision policy and procedures.
 Social work and other professional interventions need to be supported by clear skills and set of competences.